YushinB/RAGBackend/Requirement.md

 # Data Processing

 - The system supports processing various data types, including PDFs, text files, Word documents, Markdown files, Excel sheets, and optionally images.
 It is designed to be extensible to other data types.
+- Please note that all the document can be any kind and even mixing together
 - Raw data is chunked into smaller pieces suitable for vectorization.
 - The speed of data reading, analysis and chunking must be consider

+I want to build Multi model Content parsing, the structure content list was
+- Hierachical Text Extraction
+- Image Caption and metadata extraction
+- Latex quation recognition
+- Table structure and content parsing

+# Core Algorithm

+📄
+Document Parsing
+→
+🧠
+Content Analysis
+→
+🎯
+Intelligent Retrieval